M-Busk/possible-x-catalog-shapes/README.md

-# MERLOT XFSC FC Shapes
+# POSSIBLE Wizard Shapes
-This repository contains the XFSC Federated Catalogue schemas for service offerings and participants that are used in the MERLOT marketplace.
+This repository contains the XFSC Self-Description Wizard schemas for service offerings and participants that are used in the POSSIBLE project.

-It also contains the necessary build files to build the catalogue as well as the XFSC Self-Description Wizard API with these shapes pre-loaded.
+It contains the necessary build files to build the XFSC Self-Description Wizard API with these shapes pre-loaded.

 ## Structure